-How we can help you and your group
+How we can help you and your organization

 The staff of CSI are all experienced program consultants and administrators.
 We have extensive knowledge about students organizations and co-curricular activities, event planning, campus and community resources, and campus, local, state, and federal policies and procedures.
-In addition, we can provide you with information, guidance, services, and support with the following:
+In addition, we can provide you with information and support with the following:

 - Fundraising: what it is, how, when, and where you may do it